whitphx/whitphx.info/content/blog/20221028-streamlit-wasm-stlite/index.md

 ### Sharable URLs

-The sharable URL is displayed at the top right.
-There are also the "Open App" link next to it, through which you can open the URL.
+The sharable URL of the app is displayed at top right.
+There is also the "Open App" link next to it, through which you can open the URL.

 ![stlite sharing screenshot on the file change](./images/stlite_sharing_screenshot_sharable_link.png)

-By opening the URL or clicking the "Open App" link, the app opens in the sharing mode where only the app launches without anything such as the editor as below.
+By navigating to the URL or clicking the link, the app opens in the sharing mode as below, where only the app opens and there are not the editor, the sharing link, and any other widgets.

 ![stlite sharing screenshot on the app sharing mode](./images/stlite_sharing_screenshot_app.png)

-The URL is `https://share.stlite.net/` with a long hash like `#!ChBz...`.
+Its URL is `https://share.stlite.net/` with a long hash like `#!ChBz...`.

-The host `https://share.stlite.net/` is for the app sharing mode of **stlite sharing**, while the editor mode we have seen is on `https://edit.share.stlite.net/`.
+The host `https://share.stlite.net/` is for the app sharing mode of **stlite sharing**, while the editor mode we have seen above is at `https://edit.share.stlite.net/`.

-In the long hash part of this URL like `#!ChBz...`, all the source code and data edited on the left pane are encoded and embedded, so you can share the app only by copying this entire URL.
+In the long hash part of the URL like `#!ChBz...`, all the source code and data edited on the editor are encoded and embedded, so you can share the app only by copying this URL.

 Another good point of this approach is, since all the code and data are embedded into the URL hash, these are never uploaded and saved to the remote server.

-The encoded URL hash is also loadable on the editor mode, so if you open the editor model URL https://**edit**.share.stlite.net/ with the hash, the app data will be restored.
+The encoded URL hash is also loadable on the editor mode, so if you open the editor mode URL, https://**edit**.share.stlite.net/ with the hash, the app data will be restored on the editor.

+Note that some SNS and URL shortening services cut off the long URLs, so you should take care of it when sharing the URL on these platforms.
+For the details, read [this part of the Shinylive article](https://shiny.rstudio.com/py/docs/shinylive.html#sharing-shinylive-applications).

 This URL mechanism is inspired by [Shinylive](https://shiny.rstudio.com/py/docs/shinylive.html).
-It warns that some SNS and URL shortening services cut off the long URLs, so you should take care of it when sharing the URL on these platforms.
-For the details, read [this part of the Shinylive article](https://shiny.rstudio.com/py/docs/shinylive.html#sharing-shinylive-applications)

-### File creation and Multipage apps support
+### File creation

 By clicking the "+" button at the file tabs area, you can create a new file.

 ![](./images/stlite_sharing_files_add_button.png)

+// TODO

+### Files in directories and Multipage apps support

-Then you can also edit the file name.
-At this point, by inserting the file path delimiter, `/`, you can create a file in directories.
+You can edit the file name on the tab, and importantly, by inserting the file path delimiter, `/`, you can create files in directories.

 ![](./images/stlite_sharing_files_new_page.png)

 With this feature, **stlite sharing** supports the Streamlit's **Multipage apps**.
-In short, by creating a Python file in the `pages` directory (`pages/*.py`), you can add a new page on the app.
+In short, by creating a Python file in the `pages/` directory (`pages/*.py`), you can add a new page on the app.
 For details, read the [official document about Multipage apps](https://docs.streamlit.io/library/get-started/multipage-apps)

 ### Installing packages

 When you need to install some packages, use the special "requirements" tab.

-The package names written in this tab will be passed to [`micropip.install()`](https://pyodide.org/en/stable/usage/api/micropip-api.html#micropip.install) (with _stlite_ on the Pyodide runtime, [`micropip`](https://pyodide.org/en/stable/usage/api/micropip-api.html) is used as a package manager) when clicking the "Save" button.
+The package names written in the editor on this tab will be passed to [`micropip.install()`](https://pyodide.org/en/stable/usage/api/micropip-api.html#micropip.install) (with _stlite_ on the Pyodide runtime, [`micropip`](https://pyodide.org/en/stable/usage/api/micropip-api.html) is used as a package manager) when clicking the "Save" button.
+You have to write one package per one line.

 This is a special tab in that the file content is not saved into the file system.
 It is used only for specifying the package names passed to `micropip.install()`.

 ![The requirements tab](./images/stlite_sharing_requirements_tab.png)

 Please note again that some C extension packages cannot be installed as stated above.
-The following screenshot is the sample of such a case.
+The following screenshot is the sample of such a case, where installing a C extension failed.
 ![Installation failure](./images/stlite_sharing_failed_installing.png)

 ### Samples
-You can find some samples on the side menu.
+You can find some samples on the side menu, so check out these!

-Please check these!
 I hope some inspire you.

 For example, the "Streamlit Hello" demo runs the official demo run by `streamlit hello` on _stlite_.

 ![streamlit hello demo](./images/stlite_sharing_streamlit_hello_sample.png)

-With a recent release of Pyodide, [0.21](https://blog.pyodide.org/posts/0.21-release/), many C-extensions became available on it including OpenCV.
+With a recent release of Pyodide [0.21](https://blog.pyodide.org/posts/0.21-release/), many C-extensions became available on it including OpenCV.
 **stlite sharing** includes samples using OpenCV and scikit-image with real-time video streaming.
 Even these samples run on web browsers and nothing are sent to any remote servers!

 ![OpenCV demo](./images/stlite_sharing_opencv_sample.png)